 North West Coast: Tasmanian Travel Itinerary

 Home of the Tasmanian Craft Fair in October/November each year, Deloraine is obviously a place of special interest.
-Both the North West Coast and the Launceston Tamar tourism zones of Tasmania claim the town!
+Both the north west coast and the Launceston Tamar Valley tourism zones of Tasmania claim the town!
 But no matter what the region, Deloraine can boast a bounty of fresh produce.

 Green paddocks are dotted with dairy cows, resulting in the local production of cheese and chocolate.
 Salmon farms, raspberry growers and even a beer brewery provide the tourist with a range of culinary experiences.

 And with the Great Western Tiers as a backdrop and the Meander River flowing through the centre, Deloraine is a pretty, rural town.
 There’s visual evidence of farming, and the creative talents of locals are on show in the town’s art and craft galleries.
 But… we still can’t confirm the platypus sightings promoted for the area.
 The only wildlife we saw from the banks of the river?
 Ducks!

 Another inland town, Sheffield also has an abundance of farming and beautiful natural landscape.
 Mount Roland rises from the myriad of colourful paddocks surrounding the town, where poppies, potatoes and other vegetables are grown.
 But there’s no doubting what draws the tourists into this Tasmanian town.
 Travel through the main street and you are suddenly in the midst of an outdoor art gallery of painted murals.

 Judging by the amount of activity around the caravan parks along the foreshore, Ulverstone is a popular summer destination for families.
 The water slide and several pedal buggies were getting a solid workout between the beach and the grassy parks.
 And we can recommend the lunch menu at Pedro’s on the wharf overlooking the Leven River – but we’ll go into more detail about that another day.